jjgames/multi-photo/README.md

 IMG OF PHOTO BOX

 See a photo box setup with multiple cameras and an example video of the tool in action

+## Supported by

+Development of this open source software was supported by [PriceCharting.com](https://www.pricecharting.com)